The Green Papers: Massachusetts 2009 General Election

 Text of the new law:

 SECTION 1.
-Section 140 of chapter 54 - (f) ... upon a vacancy ... the governor shall make a temporary appointment to fill the vacancy; provided, however, that the person so appointed shall serve until the election ... to fill such vacancy ... any person so appointed shall be of the same political party as the person vacating the office ...
+Section 140 of chapter 54 - (f) ... upon a vacancy ... the governor shall make a temporary appointment to fill the vacancy; provided, however, that the person so appointed shall serve until the election ... to fill the vacancy ...

 U.S. Senate 6 year term.
 No Term Limit.
 111th Senate Senate Electoral Classes